borland667/tools/lmstudio_claude_bridge/README.md

 - Do not point `inferenceGatewayBaseUrl` at `http://127.0.0.1:1234`.
 That would bypass the bridge and lose the model-rewrite behavior.

+Official-docs caveat:

+- Anthropic's 3P configuration docs are stricter than this local setup.
+- The local bridge flow we validated uses `http://127.0.0.1:1245` and Anthropic-style alias names in `inferenceModels[].name`.
+- Anthropic's published configuration reference prefers `https://` gateway URLs and gateway model names that match the upstream `/v1/models` ids.
+- This repo documents the local setup that worked in practice on this machine, but you should treat it as a localhost-oriented workaround rather than a fully spec-aligned production deployment.
+- Anthropic's docs also recommend setting `deploymentOrganizationUuid` for 3P deployments.
+Our local experiment ran without it, but add it if you want the config to align more closely with the documented rollout model.

 After saving the provider JSON, validate that it is still well-formed:

 ```bash